Bayesian-Graphical-Modelling-Lab/bayesian-network-psychometrics-lab/content/authors/Johnny/_index.md

 ---
 # Display name
-title: Lourens Waldorp
+title: Johnny van Doorn

 # Username (this should match the folder name)
 authors:
-  - Lourens Waldorp
+  - Johnny van Doorn

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Associate Professor
+role: Assistant Professor

 # Organizations/Affiliations